 As you start working with new clients, make sure to create your portfolio.
 Take photographs of the work that you have completed.
+In order to do so, you can also hire the help of a photography studio.
 Ask clients to leave a review for you on your website and social media pages.
 Once you start getting reviews and recommendations, getting new clients will become easier.

 Don’t Forget your Old Customers